Fukagawa, Hokkaido

 Fukagawa (深川市, Fukagawa-shi) is a city located in Sorachi Subprefecture, Hokkaido, Japan.

 As of 1 October 2020, the city has an estimated population of 20,039, and the density of 38 persons per km^{2}.
 The total area is 529.12 km^{2}.

-Fukagawa is a small but vibrant city most known for its plentiful rice fields and apple and cherry orchards in Otoe, a township to the south of the downtown area.
-Fukagawa is growing largely in Otoe, anchored by its Roadside Station, which is the third-busiest in Hokkaido, according to an article in the Hokkaido Shimbun.
+Fukagawa is a small but vibrant city, best known for its plentiful rice fields and its apple and cherry orchards in Otoe, a township south of the downtown area.
+Fukagawa's growth is concentrated largely in Otoe, anchored by its Roadside Station, which is the third-busiest in Hokkaido, according to an article in the Hokkaido Shimbun.

 Geography

 Fukagawa is located on the Ishikari Plain, and is roughly an equal distance in between Asahikawa to the northeast, and Takikawa to the southwest.

 Neighboring municipalities

 Fukagawa borders on nine municipalities in Hokkaido Prefecture, spanning Sorachi, Kamikawa, and Rumoi subprefectures: